Struggling to get interviews?

 Additional resume formatting tips

-Now that you know the basics of how to format a resume, here are some additional tips for making your resume flow better.
+Here are some additional tips for making your resume flow better:

 Don’t use first-person pronouns